-- the nature of the incident; - the compromised PI; - recommendations for the data subjects to protect their interests; - the corrective measures immediately implemented by the data owner; and - the means of obtaining more information regarding the breach.
+- the nature of the incident; - the compromised PI; - recommendations for the data subjects to protect their interests: - the corrective measures immediately implemented by the data owner; and - the means of obtaining more information regarding the breach.

-15.4 What are the maximum penalties for data security breaches?
+16.4 What are the maximum penalties for data security breaches?

-According to the Federal Consumer Protection Law, the penalties for data security breaches regarding marketing matters are up to MXN\$1,858,189.39 (approximately US\$89,535.00).
+According to the Federal Consumer Protection Law, the penalties for data security breaches regarding marketing matters are up to MXN\$1,858,189.39 (approximately US\$90,000).

-If Mexican DPA determines that a data breach is attributable to a controller or processor, a fine of up to MXN\$320,000 in minimum wage) (approximately \$1,400,000 USD) may be imposed.
+If the INAI determines that a data breach is attributable to a Controller or Processor, a fine of up to MXN\$320,000 (approximately US\$1.4 million) may be imposed.

-16 Enforcement and Sanctions
+17 Enforcement and Sanctions

-16.1 Describe the enforcement powers of the data protection authority(ies).
+17.1 Describe the enforcement powers of the data protection authority(ies).

-- (a) Investigative Powers: Verification Proceeding: the INAI is entitled to conduct inspections ex officio at any company, in order to determine its compliance with the legislation on PI. - (b) Corrective Powers: The INAI is entitled to declare administrative infringements in order to enforce the ARCO rights of any individual, for omitting in the privacy notice, any or all of the elements established in Law, collecting or transferring personal data without the express consent of the holder, for obstructing the authority's acts of verification, for violating the security of databases, programs or equipment, when it is attributable to the responsible party, among others. - (c) Authorisation and Advisory Powers: The INAI is entitled to develop, promote and disseminate analyses, studies and research on the protection of personal data held by private parties and to provide training to regulated entities.

-It may also provide technical support to those responsible, upon request, for compliance with the obligations established in the Law.

-(d) Imposition of administrative fines for infringements of specified GDPR provisions: The INAI is entitled to declare administrative infringements and impose administrative fines for non-compliance with any of the principles or provisions of the Law.
+- (a) Investigative powers: Verification proceeding: the INAI is entitled to conduct inspections ex officio at any company, in order to determine its compliance with the legislation on PI. - (b) Corrective powers: The INAI is entitled to declare administrative infringements in order to enforce the ARCO rights of any individual, for omitting in the Privacy Notice any or all of the elements established in the Law, collecting or transferring personal data without the express consent of the holder, for obstructing the authority's acts of verification, and violating the security of databases, programs or equipment, when it is attributable to the responsible party, among others. - (c) Authorisation and advisory powers: The INAI is entitled to develop, promote and disseminate analyses, studies and research on the protection of personal data held by private parties and to provide training to regulated entities.
+It may also provide technical support to those responsible, upon request, for compliance with the obligations established in the Law. - (d) Imposition of administrative fines for infringements of specified GDPR provisions: The INAI is entitled to declare administrative infringements and impose administrative fines for non-compliance with any of the principles or provisions of the Law. - (e) Non-compliance with a data protection authority: The INAI is entitled to issue the criteria and recommendations, in accordance with the applicable provisions of this Law, for the purposes of its enforceability and operation.

-16.2 Does the data protection authority have the power to issue a ban on a particular processing activity?
+17.2 Does the data protection authority have the power to issue a ban on a particular processing activity?
 If so, does such a ban require a court order?